Homework: the kids hate it, and the parents hate it.

 6. Wall-sized cork boards

-Wall-sized cork boards are also a useful organization tool.
-In here, you can use the wall as a reminder board.
-Put up notes, calendar appointments and other things that can help you stay organized and on top of your school tasks.
+Wall-sized cork boards are also a helpful organizational tool.
+Here, you can use the wall as a reminder board.
+Put up notes, calendar appointments, and other things that can help you stay organized and on top of your school tasks.

 from home edit